jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 of algorithms.
 It was meant to be more understandable than Paxos by means of separation of logic, but it is also formally proven safe and offers some additional features.

+#### Distributed Memberships Algorithm

+In distributed systems, failures are the norm rather than the exception.
+This is because members (or processes) of a group communicate among themselves over an unreliable network and members can crash at some point.
+The purpose of every Membership Protocol is to provide to each member of a group an updated list with their peers alive.
+Most modern systems use this peer-to-peer protocol to disseminate information to all the members in a network or cluster.

+__SWIM membership protocol__

+SWIM is the acronym of Scalable Weakly-consistent Infection-style Process Group Membership Protocol.
+A membership protocol ensures that each process of a group updates a local list of non-faulty members of the group.
+When a new process joins or leaves the group, every local list has to be updated.

+There are four key properties that any membership protocol needs to ensure efficiency and scalability:

+- Strong Completeness
+  - Each failure in the system is detected
+- Accuracy
+  - No mistakes when detecting failures.
+In real life this is not 100% guarantee, so we need to reduce false positives
+- Speed of failure detection
+  - Time to detect a failure
+- Scale
+  - The network load is generated and distributed equally between processes

+__Gossip Protocol__

 ### Fallacies of Distributed Systems